w3c-ccg/vcalm/README.md

 ### Development

-To assemble bundled yamls, as well as a all-in-one bundle of all definitions run the following:
+To assemble bundled yamls, as well as an all-in-one bundle of all definitions run the following:

 ```bash